Easy Malabar Mutton Biryani

 24. For the Dum: Grease the bottom and sides of a large pot ( large enough to fit the mutton and rice) very lightly with ghee.

-25. Add the mutton masala first, Add the fluffed up rice over the masala, making sure the rice is thoroughly fluffed up, breaking any lumps as you add each layer.
+25. Add the mutton masala first.
+Add the fluffed-up rice over the masala, making sure the rice is thoroughly fluffed up, breaking any lumps as you add each layer.
 Gently press/pat the surface of the rice layer.

-26. Sprinkle some chopped coriander and some of the garam masala on top optional.
+26. Sprinkle some chopped coriander and some of the garam masala on top, optional.

 28. Place an old thick tawa/pan on the burner on high and preheat it till it gets very hot.

-29. Place the pot over the Tawa, reduce to on a low flame and cook on this indirect heat for 10 minutes.
+29. Place the pot over the Tawa, reduce to a low flame and cook on this indirect heat for 10 minutes.
 Do not risk burning the masala on the bottom.
 10 minutes should be enough.

-30. Allow to rest for 20 minutes and later cut open through the hardened dough and open the lid.
+30. Allow to rest for 20 minutes, and later cut open through the hardened dough and open the lid.

 31. To serve: Fluff up the rice on top without touching the mutton masala.
 Remove some of the top layers of rice to another platter.